Save Time and Money with the New Summer Momentum Plan

 Students who earn a total of 18 credit hours in the Fall 2016 and Spring 2017 (9+9 or 6+12) semester get three free credit hours in the summer, at a yearly tuition savings of $258, allowing them to complete their degree in three years.
 Out-of-district students can save even more.
 The free summer credit hours must be taken in the summer semester immediately following the qualifying fall and spring semesters.

-Eligible students can attend any of the five colleges in the Alamo Colleges District family, which offer fields of study in a wide range of areas, including accounting, biotechnology, business, computer science, criminal justice, early childhood education, nursing and paralegal.
-All credit hours count toward the Incentive Plan's free hours, with a few exceptions.
+Eligible students can attend any of the five colleges in the Alamo Colleges District family, which offer fields of study in a wide range of areas including: accounting, biotechnology, business, computer science, criminal justice, early childhood education, nursing, and paralegal.
+All credit hours count toward the Summer Momentum Plan's free hours, with a few exceptions.

-Students are encouraged to take hours within their program plan.
-The exceptions are: hours in which a student would be charged for 3-Peat hours cannot be taken as free hours under this Incentive Plan; and hours in which a student would be subject to the 27-hour additional tuition charges are not be eligible for free hours.
+Students are encouraged to take hours within their class program.
+The exceptions are: hours in which a student would be charged for 3-Peat hours cannot be taken as free hours under this Summer Momentum Plan; and hours in which a student would be subject to the 27-hour additional tuition charges are not be eligible for free hours.

 Learn more about programs of study to consider which college might best align with your academic interests.